Lakes and Ponds in the Central Adirondacks

 South of Indian Lake is Mason Lake, a small body of water that's great for Largemouth Bass fishing.
 There are three hand launch sites maintained by the DEC, one of which is conveniently located off Rte.
 30.

 The Siamese Ponds Wilderness is full of small ponds that are great for paddling, fishing, and camping.
 Bodies of water include Upper and Lower Siamese Ponds, Puffer Pond, and Thirteenth Lake.
-At Thirteenth Lake, which has a hand lauch site, anglers can fish for Rainbow, Brook, and Brown Trout, as well as Brown Bullhead and Landlocked Salmon.
+At Thirteenth Lake, which has a hand launch site, anglers can fish for Rainbow, Brook, and Brown Trout, as well as Brown Bullhead and Landlocked Salmon.

 Vanderwhacker Mountain Wild Forest